Aldrich Killian: Film

-Aldrich Killian, hybridized with Edwin Cord, Simon Krieger, and Mallen, appears in Iron Man 3, portrayed by Guy Pearce.
-Initially a sickly individual, this version attempted to pitch his think tank, A.I.M., to Tony Stark years prior, but was snubbed by the latter and swore revenge.
-Over the years, Killian and co-conspirator Maya Hansen used A.I.M. to conduct research on and develop the Extremis virus, which imparts varying levels of strength, resiliency, and pyrokinesis to human subjects, though some died in fiery explosions.
-Despite this, Killian funded the Ten Rings by masquerading as their leader the Mandarin without the true leader Xu Wenwu's knowledge, uses British actor Trevor Slattery to serve as a figurehead, and mounts terrorist attacks as part of his revenge.
-Ultimately, Killian and his soldiers are defeated and killed by Stark, James Rhodes, and Pepper Potts.
+Aldrich Killian appears in Iron Man 3, portrayed by Guy Pearce.
+This version attempted to pitch his think tank, A.I.M., to Tony Stark years prior, but was snubbed by Stark and swore revenge.
+Over the years, Killian and co-conspirator Maya Hansen used A.I.M. to develop the Extremis virus.
+Killian mounts terrorist attacks as part of his revenge against Stark until he and his forces are killed by Stark, James Rhodes, and Pepper Potts.